argoproj/argo-cd/docs/developer-guide/use-gitpod.md

 # Use Gitpod

 [Gitpod](https://www.gitpod.io/) is an open-source platform for automated and ready-to-code development environments.
-Gitpod is probably the easiest way to get ready to use development environment with the most tools that are required for Argo CD development.
+GitPod is probably the easiest way to get ready to use development environment with the most tools that are required for Argo CD development.

 ## How To Use It